kfirestone/Getting-and-Cleaning-Data-Project1/README.md

 To load in "Column Means Data.txt" file created in the script, read in using the read.table function with header = TRUE.

+All numeric values in the dataset have been normalized to by within [-1,1].

 ##This dataset includes the following:
 * README.md
 * CodeBook.md